josehu07/summerset/README.md

 pip3 install toml
 ```

-You can find the scripts for running Summerset locally in `scripts/`:
+You can find the scripts for running Summerset processes locally in `scripts/`:

 ```bash
 python3 scripts/local_cluster.py -h